annafriemoth/ios-structs-classes-lab/README.md

 let bilbo = Alien(name: "Bilbo", height: 1.67, homePlanet: "Venus")
 ```

-Will these three lines of code run?
+Q: Will these three lines of code run?
 If so, why not?

+A: No, because bilbo is a let constant

 ```swift
 bilbo.name = "Jake"